 4. Opportunities for advancement or lateral moves

 With the retirement of the baby boomers, there will be plenty of jobs and opportunities for advancement.
 The industry is entering a new stage with insure tech platforms and initiatives.
 There will be an interest in talent that can bring a different skill set.
-In Canada, for instance, a study done by the Insurance Institute in 2017, expects 27% of the current Property & Casualty industry workforce to retire by 2027.
-Now is a good time for those looking to start their career in insurance.
+In Canada, for instance, a study commissioned by the Insurance Institute in 2023 says that about 29% of the current Property & Casualty industry workforce plan to leave their current employer by 2027.
+Of those, 42% plan to retire or leave the industry.
+Now is a good time for those looking to start or progress their career in insurance.

 5. The world is your oyster